 Drugs score big wins against lung, prostate, breast cancers

-According to new studies released at a June 2017 American Society of Clinical Oncology conferen...
-CHICAGO - Drugs are scoring big wins against common cancers, setting new standards for how to treat many prostate, breast and lung tumors.
-There's even a "uni-drug" that may fight many forms of the disease.
+Chemotherapy drugs are administered to a patient at North Carolina Cancer Hospital in Chapel Hill, N.C., on Thursday, May 25, 2017.
+According to new studies released at a June 2017 American Society of Clinical Oncology conference, drugs are scoring big gains against some of the most common cancers, setting new standards of care for many prostate, breast and lung tumors.

 Add your comments below